SOFTS-Arabica coffee gains as traders eye Brazil output prospects

-LONDON, Nov 29 (Reuters) - ICE arabica coffee futures rose on Tuesday, with traders still concerned about prospects for next years crop in top producer Brazil, while raw sugar fell.
+LONDON, Nov 29 (Reuters) - ICE arabica coffee futures rose on Tuesday, with traders still concerned about prospects for next year's crop in top producer Brazil, while raw sugar rose.

 COFFEE